ryan-haskell/elm-spa/docs/public/content/guide/03-pages.md

 # Pages

 In __elm-spa__, every URL connects to a single page.
-Let's take a closer look at the homepage we created earlier with the `elm-spa new` command:
+Let's take a closer look at the homepage created with the `elm-spa new` command:

 ```elm
 module Pages.Home_ exposing (view)